aws-amplify/docs/docs/lib/predictions/fragments/android/getting-started/40_init.md

-To initialize the Amplify Predictions and Authentication categories, we are required to use the `Amplify.addPlugin()` method for each category we want.
-When we are done calling `addPlugin()` on each category, we finish configuring Amplify by calling `Amplify.configure()`.
+To initialize the Amplify Predictions and Authentication categories you call `Amplify.addPlugin()` method for each category.
+To complete initialization call `Amplify.configure()`.

 Add the following code to your `onCreate()` method in your application class: